POWER: Physical activity Outcome in hemophilia A patients Without inhibitors Evaluated in a Real-world setting

 Duration: 2018-2019

-There is limited evidence on the level and intensity of physical activity in individuals with hemophilia A. Mobile technologies offer a rigorous and reliable alternative to support data collection processes, but they are often associated with poor user retention.
+Background - There is limited evidence on the level and intensity of physical activity in individuals with hemophilia A. Mobile technologies offer a rigorous and reliable alternative to support data collection processes, but they are often associated with poor user retention.
 The lack of longitudinal continuity in their use is often attributed to the insufficient consideration of stakeholder inputs in the development process of mobile apps.
 This study aimed at designing and validating an electronic patient-reported outcome mobile app that requires sustained active input by individuals during the observational study POWER.

 We adopted a user-centered design and engaged several stakeholders in the development and usability testing of this mobile app.
 The findings from the thematic analysis of the need-assessment focus group revealed that there was a demand for sense making, simplification of app functionalities, maximized integration, and minimization of the feeling of external control.
 Participants involved in the later stages of the design refinement contributed to improving the design further and rated the app highly during the quantitative assessment, with high average scores in the mobile health app usability questionnaire (MAUQ) recorded in the 2 iterative usability testing cycles.